Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 </details>

-⬅️ Let alone DevOps, as a separate subject of Architecture.
+⬅️ Let alone DevOps, as a separate subject in software.

 \___________

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋</sup> <sub>The position fairly profaned by quantity growth and outsourcing.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋🙋</sup> <sub>The tops of C#.NET are titled architects or leads but all of them show strong coding skills at presentations.</sub>

 ## Conclusion

-There was no intention to defame _software architects_ but to qualify the term as an honor rather than a job title for a bunch of avant practices with strong practical backup.
+There was no intention to defame _software architects_ but to qualify the term as an honor rather than a job title for a bundle of avant practices with strong practical backup.
 This makes up the architecture &mdash; a synergy of collective and best vision, design, and development.

-And let's salt all this with a bitter reminder that most projects aren't _Pantheon_ but the routine adaptation of requirements to known and tried solutions with quite a decent design novelty.
+And let's salt all this with a bitter reminder that most projects aren't _Pantheon_ but the routine adaptation of requirements to known and tried solutions with quite a decent input of cutting-edge ideas.

 <p dir=rtl><mark>"<b>.Smith will suffice</b>"</mark><br /><i><sup>🎦🔨</sup>Agent Smith</i></p>